 There are things that can’t be unsaid, and actions that can’t be taken back.

-Whether it’s an act of revenge, or a sally of verbal attacks designed to cut as deep as possible, these often spell the end of any hopes of getting back together.
+Whether it’s an act of revenge or a sally of verbal attacks designed to cut as deep as possible, these often spell the end of any hopes of getting back together.
+Choosing to attack your person verbally or physically is never the answer,

 - Physical Violence (If she hits you, she’s a piece of shit.
 Vice versa if you do it to her).